Skip to main content

 Unless otherwise specified, we use the following methodology to arrive at our average cost: age 30, lowest possible legal coverage allowed by state.
 Your rates will be determined by several factors, including your age, and the amount of coverage you want to purchase.

-These figures reflect typical averages for drivers with clean records in each city — your actual costs will vary based on your driving history, vehicle, coverage choices, and ZIP code.
+These figures reflect typical averages for California residents with clean records in each city — your actual costs will vary based on your driving history, vehicle, coverage choices, and ZIP code.

 How to Qualify for Car Insurance Savings in California